jamestiotio/TheSpreadBot/README.md

 - Normal port for PostGreSQL is `5432`.
 - Initial data was manually converted from SQLite database to Heroku Postgres using the [ESF Database Migration Toolkit](https://www.dbsofts.com/) with the corresponding temporary database credentials provided by Heroku.

+## TODO

+- Neaten the source code file structure (separate functions by purpose/type).

 ## Additional Resources

-More about The Spread: https://www.facebook.com/thespread.sg/
+- More about The Spread: https://www.facebook.com/thespread.sg/